McMahon Line: Tawang tract

-Drawing the Line
+Drawing the line

 In 1913, British officials met in Simla, to discuss the status of Tibet.
 The conference was attended by representatives of Britain, China, and Tibet.
-"Outer Tibet," covering approximately the same area as the modern "Tibet Autonomous Region," would be administered by the Dalai Lama's government, under the "suzerainty" of China.
+"Outer Tibet", covering approximately the same area as the modern "Tibet Autonomous Region", would be administered by the Dalai Lama's government.
 Suzerainty is an Asian political concept indicating limited authority over a dependent state.
 The final 3 July 1914 accord lacked any textual boundary delimitations or descriptions.
-It made reference to a small scale map with very little detail, one that primarily showed lines separating China from "Inner Tibet" and "Inner Tibet" from "Outer Tibet."
+It made reference to a small scale map with very little detail, one that primarily showed lines separating China from "Inner Tibet" and "Inner Tibet" from "Outer Tibet".
 This map lacked any initials or signatures from the Chinese plenipotentiary Ivan Chen.

 Both drafts of this small scale map extend the identical red line symbol between "Inner Tibet" and China further to the southwest, approximating the entire route of the McMahon Line, thus dead ending near Tawang at the Bhutan tripoint.
 However, neither draft labels "British India" or anything similar in the area that now constitutes Arunachal Pradesh.

 The far more detailed McMahon Line map of 24–25 March 1914 was signed only by the Tibetan and British representatives.
 This map and the McMahon Line negotiations were both without Chinese participation.
 After Beijing repudiated Simla, the British and Tibetan delegates attached a note denying China any privileges under the agreement and signed it as a bilateral accord.
 British records show that the Tibetan government accepted the new border on condition that China accept the Simla Convention.
 As Britain did not to get an acceptance from China, Tibetans considered the McMahon line invalid.